Northern Illinois University Summer Camps

 About

-Northern Illinois University Summer Camps include NIU STEAM Summer Camps, where students entering grades 2–12 take part in science, technology, engineering, art and math activities.
-The program also includes Summer in the Arts Camps, which are fine arts camps for students in grades 6–12.
-Camp Let’s Read offers a parent-and-me experience that focuses on shared enjoyment and language through literacy for 3–4-year-olds, and additional summer camps are offered in sports, arts, science and more.
+Northern Illinois University Summer Camps include NIU STEAM Summer Camps, Summer in the Arts Camps, NIU Athletic camps and Camp Let’s Read.
+NIU STEAM Summer Camps focus on science, technology, engineering, art and math activities for students entering grades 2–12, while Summer in the Arts Camps offer fine arts experiences for students in grades 6–12.
+Camp Let’s Read is a parent-and-me experience that teaches shared enjoyment and language through literacy for 3–4-year-olds, and additional summer camps are offered in sports, arts, science and more.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.